Dry cell battery poisoning

 Symptoms will be treated as appropriate.

-How well a patient does depends on the amount of poison swallowed and how quickly treatment was received.
-The faster a patient gets medical help, the better the chance for recovery.
+How well a person does depends on the amount of poison swallowed and how quickly treatment was received.
+The faster a person gets medical help, the better the chance for recovery.
 Full recovery is often possible if treated quickly.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.